GeoscienceAustralia/terraform-ecs/README.md

 ### LoadBalancer

 It is possible to use the Application LoadBalancer and the Classic LoadBalancer with this setup.
 The default configuration is Application LoadBalancer because that makes more sense in combination with ECS.

-There is also a concept of [Internal and External facing LoadBalancer](deployment/README.md#internal-vs-external)
+This is deployed as part of the services component, which is a seperate repo for a one-to-many relationship. [terraform ecs service repo](https://github.com/GeoscienceAustralia/terraform-ecs-service)

 ### Using default